COVID-19 FAQ for Viterbi International Students

 To maintain active F-1 status, continuing students and new students currently in the United States are required to maintain a full course load during this temporary transition to alternative instructional methods.
 Continuing students outside the United States must maintain a full course load if they wish to retain an active Student and Exchange Visitor Information System (SEVIS) record.

 There is no immigration enrollment requirement for new students outside the United States.
-However, students should confirm with their academic advisor regarding the minimum course enrollment requirement for their program.
+However, students should confirm with their VASE advisor regarding the minimum course enrollment requirement for their program.

 To maintain your SEVIS record, you should not fall below the full course requirement unless you have been permitted to do so either through a Reduced Course Load (RCL) or Leave of Absence (LOA) approval from your academic advisor and USC’s Office of International Services.